-Who Is Conor Lamb, Apparent Winner Of Pennsylvania Special Election?
+Who Is Conor Lamb, Apparent Winner Of The Pennsylvania Special Election?

 Just five months ago, almost no one in Pennsylvania's 18th Congressional District knew Conor Lamb's name.